echils/mybatis-spring-boot-starter/README.md

     <version>1.0-SNAPSHOT</version>
 </dependency>
 ````
-##### 2、Extend from [SpecificationMapper](./src/main/java/com/github/mybatis/specification/SpecificationMapper.java) or [DynamicMapper](./src/main/java/com/github/mybatis/specification/DynamicMapper.java).Using the user table as an example, extend from SpecificationMapper will automatically register CURD interfaces, and then I define some interfaces to query by method
+##### 2、Extend from [SpecificationMapper](./src/main/java/com/github/mybatis/specification/SpecificationMapper.java) or [DynamicMapper](./src/main/java/com/github/mybatis/specification/DynamicMapper.java).Using the user table as an example, extend from SpecificationMapper will automatically register CRUD interfaces, and then I define some interfaces to query by method
 ````
 package com.github.echils.mybatis.model;